5 Extremely Actionable SEO Tips For Beginners When Starting A New Blog

 Use Google Search Console to Improve Your Click Thru Rate and Ranking

-You can use this information to improve your title tag and meta description as discussed in SEO Tips #2.
-Make them more appealing so that you get more clicks on your listing.
+This is great because you can use this information to improve your title tag and meta description to get more clicks on your listing.

 When Google notices your listing get more clicks than your competitor above you, they are going to rank you higher.